Human rights

 The City of Stockholm has three ombudsmen:

-Most of these policy documents, including the City’s programme for human rights and a number of other programmes, policies and action plans relevant to human rights, are available in Swedish only.
+Most of these policy documents, including the City’s programme for human rights and a number of other programmes, policies and action plans relevant to human rights, are only available in Swedish.

 Updated